 105 min., rated PG.

 If one is hoping for “The Greatest Showman” to be a historically accurate, warts-and-all biopic of circus showman P.T.
 Barnum, who may have been a man of more flaws and contradictions, that isn’t the movie that was made, and why does it have to be?
 Coincidentally not based on the musical “Barnum” that debuted on Broadway in 1980, this is a splashy, shoot-the-works original, an old-fashioned musical extravaganza that evokes quixotic wonder and tingly moments of jubilation like the greatest movie musicals do.
-Debuting director Michael Gracey and screenwriters Jenny Bicks (2014’s “Rio 2”) and Bill Condon (2006’s “Dreamgirls”) unapologetically burst with heart-on-sleeve earnestness and sentimentality in a passion project about making dreams a reality with pennies to your name, proving 19th-century society wrong and pleading for acceptance in the most glorious of ways.
+Debuting director Michael Gracey and screenwriters Jenny Bicks (2014’s “Rio 2”) and Bill Condon (2006’s “Dreamgirls”) unapologetically burst with heart-on-sleeve earnestness and sentimentality in a passion project about leading with your heart, making dreams a reality with pennies to your name, and proving 19th-century society wrong and pleading for acceptance in the most glorious of ways.
 While cynics will balk and call it popcorn—emphasis on the "corn"—others only wish putting on a show could be this joyous, disarming and exhilarating nirvana every time.
 “The Greatest Showman,” indeed.

 Born into poverty as the son of a tailor and left with nothing, Phineas Taylor Barnum (Hugh Jackman) slowly rises from his humble beginnings and marries first love Charity (Michelle Williams), a young woman who came from wealth, with whom he has two daughters, Caroline (Austyn Johnson) and Helen (Cameron Seely).
 After losing his job at a shipping company that goes bankrupt, Barnum is determined to make something of himself and give his family a life of happiness, so he takes a risk with a new venture and cons his way into taking out a large loan from a bank.
 In downtown Manhattan, he opens a museum of the macabre, exotic and bizarre, showcasing wax models of animals, but brings in few sales.
 When Barnum gets the idea of finding real people with unique differences—some may say “oddities”—on display, he sets out to cast those who are called “freaks,” like a little person (Sam Humphrey), a bearded lady (Keala Settle), a man with full-body tattoos, a giant and others.
 The show becomes enough of a success with the public that he brings on high-society playwright Phillip Carlyle (Zac Efron) as his business partner.
 Using bad press to draw a crowd, while Charity and his girls stand by with support, Barnum turns his show into a “circus” (a theater critic’s word), but with a taste of wealth, the showman loses sight of everything he already has when hearing the nightingale voice of Swedish opera singer Jenny Lind (Rebecca Ferguson).